Minhaj-2003/Portfolio/README.md

 # Portfolio
-This is simple portfolio using HTML &amp; CSS..
+This is simple portfolio using HTML &amp; CSS.